hydro-project/hydroflow/docs/docs/deploy/your-first-deploy.md

     )
 ```

 Now, we need to wire up the ports.
-Hydro Deploy uses _named ports_, which can then be loaded in our Hydroflow logic.
+Hydro Deploy uses _named ports_, which can then be loaded in our DFIR logic.
 In our example, each echo service will have an "input" and "output" port.
 We can wire them up using the `send_to` method:

 ```python
     echo_service_1.ports.output.send_to(echo_service_2.ports.input)
     echo_service_2.ports.output.send_to(echo_service_1.ports.input)
 ```

-Returning briefly to our Hydroflow code, we can then load these ports and use them to send and receive packets:
+Returning briefly to our DFIR code, we can then load these ports and use them to send and receive packets:

 ```rust
 use hydroflow_deploy_integration::ConnectedDirect;